FirstPersonKSP/reviva/README.md

 ## Thanks

-- blowfish :: For B9PartSwitch which provides all the clever part switching and UI.
+- [blowfish][kspf:blowfish] :: For B9PartSwitch which provides all the clever part switching and UI.
-- electrocutor :: For ideas in WPF and KSP forum that inspired idea.
+- [Electrocutor][kspf:Electrocutor] :: For ideas in WPF and KSP forum that inspired idea.
-- sarbian :: For Module Manager which provides ways to reconfigure everything.
+- [sarbian][kspf:sarbian] :: For Module Manager which provides ways to reconfigure everything.
-- alexustas :: For the amazing ASET IVAs and props.
+- [alexustas][kspf:alexustas] :: For the amazing ASET IVAs and props.
-- MOARdv, JonnyOThan :: For Raster Prop Monitor (RPM), making IVAs look all fancy.
+- [MOARdV][kspf:MOARdV], [JonnyOThan][kspf:JonnyOThan] :: For Raster Prop Monitor (RPM), making IVAs look all fancy.
-- MOARdv :: For Avionics System (MAS), making IVAs look even more fancy.
+- [MOARdV][kspf:MOARdV] :: For Avionics System (MAS), making IVAs look even more fancy.
-- DemonEin :: For DE_IVAExtension which provides decent IVA for all of stock.
+- [DemonEin][kspf:DemonEin] :: For DE_IVAExtension which provides decent IVA for all of stock.
-- Honk Hogan :: For IVA_ASET_MAKING_HISTORY which provides decent IVA for Missing History.
+- [Honk Hogan][kspf:HonkHogan] :: For IVA_ASET_MAKING_HISTORY which provides decent IVA for Missing History.
-- theonegalen :: For Warbird Cockpits IVA, and forum posts that inspired that this is possible.
+- [theonegalen][kspf:theonegalen] :: For Warbird Cockpits IVA, and forum posts that inspired that this is possible.
-- G'th :: For the Ultimate Shuttle IVA.
+- [G'th][kspf:Gth] :: For the Ultimate Shuttle IVA.
-- linuxgurugamer :: For the hopeful adoption of this mod if I wander off in the future.
+- [linuxgurugamer][kspf:linuxgurugamer] :: For the hopeful adoption of this mod if I wander off in the future.

 ## License